diasjorge/diasjorge.github.io/_posts/2017-03-09-packaging-aws-lambda-dependencies-using-docker.markdown

 ---
 layout: post
 title: Packaging AWS Lambda dependencies using docker
-tags: aws lambda docker python
+tags: AWS lambda docker python
 ---

 Recently I've been using AWS Lambda at work for some projects and one